Android518-2016/week14-net-HttpURLConnection-POST/README.md

-# week14-net-HttpURLConnectionExample-POST
+# week14-net-HttpsURLConnectionExample-POST
-Sample code that opens an HTTP connection (socket) to a an website api
+Sample code that opens an HTTP connection (socket) to a a website api over TLS so using HTTPS
-It needs an api key, an api appid POST data is constructed for the request
+It needs an api key, an api appid POST data is constructed for the request, uses <http://www.edamam.com> api

 n.b.
 HTTP POST is more secure as you do not expose data in the URL as you do with HTTP GET